 I hope he hits all these simple points.
 As a gracious host, I felt compelled to lay out this simple blueprint for him to have a fantastic visit.
 I look forward to hearing the big speech.

 About the Author

 Stephen Waguespack is the president of the Louisiana Association of Business and Industry (LABI).
-As the state’s chamber of commerce and manufacturing association, LABI represents more than 2,200 businesses of every size, in every region and sector.
-As the president of LABI since 2013, Stephen has worked to enhance the association’s focus on federal issues, research, policy, as well as member engagement through technological advancements.
+As the state’s chamber of commerce and manufacturer’s association, LABI represents more than 2,200 businesses of every size, in every region and sector.
+As the president of LABI since 2013, Stephen has broadened the association’s focus on federal issues, research, policy and member engagement.

 With nearly 20 years of experience in federal and state politics, Stephen has earned a reputation as an active voice for reform policy in Louisiana.
 In addition to numerous personal outreach efforts, he writes a weekly political column that runs in publications throughout the state.

-Prior to joining LABI, Stephen served as a member of the State Board of Education and as a special counsel for Jones Walker, a Louisiana-based law firm.
-Stephen also served as a top advisor in several different roles for Louisiana Gov. Bobby Jindal, including chief of staff and executive counsel.
+Before joining LABI, Stephen served as a member of the State Board of Education and as a special counsel for Jones Walker, a Louisiana-based law firm.
+Stephen also served as a top advisor in several roles for Louisiana Gov. Bobby Jindal, including chief of staff and executive counsel.
 Prior to that, he spent 10 years working on Capitol Hill.